 La empresa redujo los gastos (The company reduced the expenses).

-Spanish Irregular verbs in the preterite tense exercises
+Exercises about the irregular verbs in the preterite

 This is all about this group of irregular verbs in the past, now is time to practice everything that you have learned with the activity below.
-Click on the link if you want to see differences between preterite and imperfect tense, and remember to contact your tutor if you have any questions.
+Click on the link if you want to see the differences between preterite and imperfect tense, and remember to contact your tutor if you have any questions.
 Don’t you have a Spanish personal tutor yet?